CM Punk: Second City Saints (2002–2004)

-ROH World Champion (2004–2006)
+After concluding the rivalry with Raven, the Second City Saints turned face by feuding with The Prophecy (Christopher Daniels, B.J.
+Whitmer and Dan Maff), suspecting them of attacking Punk's on-screen girlfriend Lucy Fer.
+Whitmer was revealed to be the assailant, which led to Saints facing Prophecy in a six-man tag team match at The Battle Lines Are Drawn, which ended in a no contest.
+The match concluded when Punk drove Daniels with a Pepsi Plunge off the top rope through a table, thus explaining Daniels' departure from ROH.
+Around this time, Punk began climbing the ranks of ROH, including coming in second at the Second Anniversary Show during the tournament to crown the first ROH Pure Champion, losing to AJ Styles in the finals.
+At Reborn: Stage Two, Punk and Cabana defeated the Briscoe Brothers to win their first ROH Tag Team Championship.
+At Round Robin Challenge III, the Second City Saints lost the Tag Team Championship to B.J.
+Whitmer and Dan Maff in a round robin challenge, but defeated the Briscoe Brothers later that night to win their second Tag Team Championship.
+The Second City Saints avenged their loss to the Prophecy by defeating them to retain the titles at Generation Next.
+They held the titles throughout the summer before eventually losing them to The Havana Pitbulls at Testing The Limit.

-In 2004, Punk faced off against ROH World Champion Samoa Joe for the championship in a three-match series.
-On June 12 at World Title Classic, the first match resulted in a 60-minute time limit draw when neither Punk nor Joe could pin or cause the other to submit in the 60 minutes.
+In mid-2004, Punk faced off against ROH World Champion Samoa Joe for the championship in a three-match series.
+On June 12 at World Title Classic, the first match resulted in a 60-minute time limit draw, when neither Punk nor Joe could pin or cause the other to submit within the allotted 60 minutes.
 On October 16 at Joe vs. Punk II, they wrestled to a second 60-minute draw.
 In addition to Joe vs. Punk II becoming Ring of Honor's bestselling DVD at the time, the match received a five-star rating by famed wrestling journalist Dave Meltzer of the Wrestling Observer Newsletter.
-It was the first match in North America to receive a five-star rating in seven years, the last one being the Hell in a Cell match between Shawn Michaels and The Undertaker at Badd Blood: In Your House in 1997.
-Joe ended the series by defeating Punk in the third and final match on December 4 at All-Star Extravaganza 2 in which there was a no-time-limit stipulation.
+It was the first match in North America to receive a five-star rating in seven years, the last one being the first-ever Hell in a Cell match between Shawn Michaels and The Undertaker at Badd Blood: In Your House in 1997.
+Joe ended the series by defeating Punk in the third and final match on December 4 at All-Star Extravaganza 2, in which there was a no-time-limit stipulation.